NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Yamaraj's Grandeur.md

 * * *

 You have been granted a sliver of the power of the yamaraj, the magistrates of the dead who agreed to allow duskwalkers to exist at all.
 You exhale a blast of icy wind and ravenous insects.
 This is a 30-foot cone that deals 14d6 slashing damage and 4d6 persistent slashing damage (Reflex check save using your class or spell DC, whichever is higher).
-On a critical failure, targets also become [[Conditions/Sickened|Sickened 2]].
+On a critical failure, targets also become [[Sickened|Sickened 2]].

 *Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*